-We look forward to welcoming you to the Middlebury Language Schools and want to provide important updates and instructions as we prepare for a safe and productive summer on campus.
+Welcome to Middlebury Language Schools!
+We want to provide important instructions for a safe and productive summer.

 Prior to arrival on campus, in accordance with Middlebury’s Covid-19 Vaccination Policy, all students, faculty, staff and eligible family members must be up to date with their COVID-19 vaccines unless they have approved medical or religious exemptions.
 In accordance with CDC guidance, “up to date” means that the person is fully vaccinated and that they have received a booster dose when eligible.

-You will be required to provide relevant documentation for all doses in accordance with Middlebury’s policy.
-Students and employees must upload their vaccine documentation via the Sentry MD portal, and will receive instructions in May (Please note, students will not use the Student Health Portal for Summer 2022.).
+Beginning in May, you will be required to provide relevant documentation for all doses in accordance with Middlebury’s policy.
+Students and employees must upload their vaccine documentation via the Sentry MD portal.
 You will need to use your middlebury.edu email address for the uploading process.
 All returning students and employees (including Middlebury undergraduates) must upload a new copy of their vaccination record into Sentry MD to be compliant.

 Students seeking medical or religious exemptions submit their request through the Sentry MD Portal.
 Faculty & staff must submit requests for medical or religious exemptions by completing the Vaccination Exemption Request Form on the Human Resources forms page.

 For additional information for Middlebury College, please see the COVID-19 Vaccine Requirements.
 Follow appropriate CDC guidance: Stay Up to Date with Your COVID-19 Vaccines and COVID-19 Vaccines for People Vaccinated Outside the United States.